 Toward these ends, the State shall endeavor to improve the Filipino seafarers' working conditions, terms of employment, career prospects and provide them opportunities to harness their potentials to the fullest.
 The State shall further work to uplift the socio-economic wellbeing of their respective families.

-SECTION.
-3. Applicability - All right and benefits granted under this Act shall, except as may otherwise be provided herein apply to the Filipino seafarers as defined herein
+SEC.
+3. Applicability.
+All rights and benefits granted under this Act shall, except as may otherwise be provided herein, apply to the Filipino seafarers as defined herein.

-SECTION.
-4. Definitions - For purpose of this Act,
+SEC.
+4. Definitions.
+For purposes of this Act,